Ashes (Celine Dion song): Critical response

-For the Guardian, Issy Sampson said that looking past the "wackiness" of Deadpool, the song was actually "a stone-cold Céline banger that's begging to be wailed at karaoke five wines in.
+Issy Sampson of the Guardian wrote that beyond the "wackiness" of Deadpool, the track is "a stone‑cold Céline banger that's begging to be wailed at karaoke five wines in.
 Fantastique".
-Nick Johnston of Vanyaland called the song "pretty damn good ... if you're into [Dion's] brand of diva pop" and was positive of its tone being reminiscent of "the kind of '90s tie-in video you'd see airing on MTV in the afternoons".
-Beth Elderkin at Gizmodo said that the release of the song and music video brought her joy due to the combination of Dion and Deadpool but that the song itself was "surprisingly good" as well.
+Nick Johnston of Vanyaland described it as "pretty damn good ... if you're into [Dion's] brand of diva pop", praising its tone and comparing it to the "'90s tie‑in videos" that once aired on MTV.
+Beth Elderkin of Gizmodo wrote that the combination of Dion and Deadpool brought her joy, calling the song "surprisingly good".

-Brian Kremkau at ReadJunk suggested that the song could be nominated for the Academy Award for Best Original Song and was also positive about the 1990s style of the song and music video.
-The Music called the song and accompanying video "confusingly inspiring", while NPR Music's Lars Gotrich positively said that Dion was "too good for Deadpool" and that the song "kind of slaps!
+Brian Kremkau of ReadJunk suggested that the track could be nominated for the Academy Award for Best Original Song and praised its 1990s sensibility and the aesthetic of the music video.
+The Music described the song and video as "confusingly inspiring".
+NPR Music's Lars Gotrich commented that Dion was "too good for Deadpool" and said the song "kind of slaps!
 You know, if a Céline Dion ballad could slap".
-Writing for Knoxville News, Chuck Campbell praised the song for its earnest effect, while Jonathan Broxton for Movie Music UK also felt that it should be nominated for an Academy Award.
+Chuck Campbell of Knoxville News praised the track for its earnest quality, while Jonathan Broxton of Movie Music UK also argued that it deserved an Academy Award nomination.